Below are a few common questions about our ministry and beliefs. Please feel free to contact us if you have any questions not answered here.

 What is your position on abortion?

 Our position is that we have no position, nor should we have a position.
-While we honor and respect all life, this matter is up to the individuals involved and is not a Church matter.
-We certainly hope that the individuals involved would make a choice in harmony with "do no harm" understanding that they will have to live with the ramifications of the choice made.
+While we honor and respect all life, this matter is up to the individual involved and is not a Church matter.
+We certainly hope that the individual involved would make a choice in harmony with "do no harm" understanding that they will have to live with the ramifications of the choice made.
+This being said, we fully support a woman's right to decide matters relating to her own body whatever those matters entail.

 What is your position on premarital sex and extra-marital affairs?